 Constructed With Creatives in Mind

 Art has been a part of human history for millennia.
 Media such as drawing, painting, sculpture and printmaking continued to thrive in the world even as newer forms—including photography, graphic design and sound design—rose to prominence.
-With that understanding, the Center for Visual Arts will provide room for art forms from ancient to contemporary to not-yet-invented through its unique use of space.
+With that understanding, the Nielsen Center provides room for art forms from ancient to contemporary to not-yet-invented through its unique use of space.

-In addition to multipurpose digital classrooms and traditional and experimental galleries, the Center will feature:
+In addition to multipurpose digital classrooms and traditional and experimental galleries, the Nielsen Center features:

 - Faculty offices located in the middle of the building to enrich mentor-student interactions